Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ### Step 2.
 Create and subscribe to a Content Moderator resource

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 2. Then [Create Content Moderator - Microsoft Azure](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesContentModerator) resource.
 Enter a unique name for your resource, select the **whitelisted subscription**, resource group, your preferred region in one of the **East US, West US 2 and  South Central US** and pricing tier.
-3. Select **Create**.
+Select **Create**.
+3. **The resource will take a few minutes to deploy.** After it does, go to the new resource.
+To access your Content Moderator resource, you'll need a subscription key; In the left pane, under **Resource Management**, select **API Keys and Endpoints**.
+Copy one of the subscription key values and endpoint for later use.

 > ### 🚧NOTE:
 >
 > Currently service only support three regions:  **East US, West US 2 and  South Central US**.
 Please create an Azure subscription in these regions accordingly.

-The resource will take a few minutes to deploy.
-After it does, go to the new resource.
-To access your Content Moderator resource, you'll need a subscription key:

-10. In the left pane, under **Resource Management**, select **Keys and Endpoints**.

-11. Copy one of the subscription key values for later use.

 ### Step 3.
 Sample Request